JGR co-owner Coy Gibbs, 49, dies hours after son wins title - NewsBreak

 On Saturday, shortly before Ty Gibbs won his title, Hamlin said it had been a difficult week at JGR.
 He had tweeted after Ty Gibbs crashed Jones “I miss J.D.” and explained he was referring to the atmosphere at JGR established by J.D.
 Gibbs, which he called a “tight family unit.”

-Joe Gibbs and Coy Gibbs spent the days after Martinsville defending their young driver, who was resoundingly booed at both Martinsville and Phoenix after his back-to-back victories.
+Joe Gibbs and Coy Gibbs spent the ensuing days defending their young driver, who was resoundingly booed at both Martinsville and Phoenix after his back-to-back victories.
 Ty Gibbs made his own humbling apology tour before holding off Noah Gragson for the championship.

 Coy Gibbs played linebacker at Stanford from 1991-94 and served as an offensive quality control assistant during his father’s second stint as the Washington NFL coach.
 Gibbs had a short racing career, including two years in the then-NASCAR Busch Series and three in NASCAR’s Trucks Series before helping his father launch Joe Gibbs Racing Motocross in 2007.